-So watch out for signs of rebound: he tells you he’s just out of a relationship, talks about his ex all the time, isn’t fully connecting with you, and is hot and cold with you.
+So, watch out for signs of rebound: he tells you he’s just out of a relationship, talks about his ex all the time, isn’t fully connecting with you, or is hot and cold with you.

 Your lifestyle matters.
 How will your relationship work if he wants to travel and you want to stay home?
 What if you want kids and he doesn’t?
 Or maybe you dream of moving to the country and he would have nothing to do there.

 No matter how great the chemistry or connection between the two of you, you may not truly be compatible for a long-term relationship.

 If your priority is taking care of a loved one and his priority is traveling the world, will you ever see each other?
 Some amount of compromise is inevitable in every relationship, but not seeing your partner puts a strain on even the best relationship.